The U.S. Army - Airsoft adds hard edge to combat training, Public Domain,

 Automatic Electric Pistol (AEP)

 AEP is short for Automatic Electric Pistol.
-These newer styles of airsoft guns were developed by Tokyo Marui, a popular airsoft manufacturer.
+These newer automatic electric airsoft pistol styles were developed by Tokyo Marui, a popular airsoft manufacturer.
 AEPs were the first airsoft handguns created that provide full automatic capabilities.
 Check out Tokyo Marui SOCOM MK23.

 As a result from contact with the Hop-Up nub, Back Spin is a BB pellet’s rearward rotation.